 Keep in mind that you still need to have a valid tax form on file in order to donate your bounty.
 You can choose to donate your bounties in full, or you can choose to donate a part of your bounty.

-You can also donate your bounties through bounty splitting.
+You can also donate your bounties through Collaboration.
 To do this:

 Once a month, HackerOne will donate to the charity of our choice.
 Currently, the charity is set for The World Health Organization COVID-19 Solidarity Response Fund.

-The program is responsible for fulfillment and delivery of swag to you.
+The program is responsible for the fulfillment and delivery of swag to you.